c-facade/svelte-mood-tracker/README.md

 - Send notifications to remind the user to insert data and view weekly/monthly reports.
 - Work offline and syncronize when it's back online.

-- start adding necessary components
 ## Next

 To do:

-- add collections on firestore
-- Implement server synchronisation.
-- add some default activities
+- add more default activities
+- add functionalities such as:
-- make add new entry prettier
+	- add to group
+	- edit group
-- move new activity to component.
+	- edit activity
-- deal with that synchronisation.
+	- deal with emoticons
+	- delete activity
+- make diary prettier
+- make the app progressive
+- statistics and settings
+- don't load all diary pages at one time?
-- deal with groups
+- notifications
+- minimal phone optimisation

 ### less urgent